brunoleme/nba-game-recap-summarizer/preference_learning_experiments/README.md

 # Preference Learning Experiments for NBA Game Recap Summarization

-This directory contains experimental components for implementing preference learning (KTO) to improve the narrative style of NBA game recap summaries.
+This directory contains experimental components for implementing preference learning (KTO/DPO) to improve the narrative style of NBA game recap summaries.
 This is a temporary experimental folder - the final implementation will be moved to `src/nba_game_recap_summarizer/preference_learning/`.

 ## Overview

-This project implements **Kahneman-Tversky Optimization (KTO)** as an alternative to Direct Preference Optimization (DPO) for fine-tuning language models based on narrative style preferences.
-KTO is particularly well-suited for single-score preference data, making it ideal for our narrative style scoring system.
+This project implements **Direct Preference Optimization (DPO)** for fine-tuning language models based on narrative style preferences.
+We originally attempted to use Kahneman-Tversky Optimization (KTO) for single-score preference data, but encountered numerical instability issues. **DPO** provides a mature, stable alternative.

+**Status**: ✅ **DPO works successfully**, ❌ **KTO shows numerical instability (NaN losses)**

 ## Directory Structure